His Hands Extended is dedicated to Empower, Train, and Instruct.

 While Pat’s hectic schedule doesn’t allow for many guilty pleasures, she does admit to being a bit of a PBS television detective mystery junkie, and she loves to spend her free time with family and friends – often nibbling a bite of Cabot Seriously Sharp cheddar.

+It's difficult to imagine Pat having any spare time on her hands but she is also on the Board of Kim's Beyond Beauty, a non-profit organization dedicated to helping young people with hair styling, makeup and fashion choices, as well as providing mentoring and counseling services at no cost.
 Pat is also an ordained minister, counseling couples leading up to their big day.
 This will be the third Community Celebrity Cruise for Pat as she sailed with us in 2014, 2017 and now as a 2019 alumnus.
 Pat’s dear friend Teresa Ervin will be joining her on the cruise.